Ash-KODES/DATA/README.md

-Every picture aur data that I used in any project that is globally hosted.
+Every data that I used in any project that is globally hosted.